Beppe94/Memory-Game/README.md

 # Odin Project - Memory Game

-## Web application built with react and deployed on Netlify
+## A simple memory game with about 30 cards, built with React and deployed on Netlify.

 ### Check the [Live Preview](https://yugiohmemorygame.netlify.app/)